-In February 2015, Environment Minister the Hon Greg Hunt MP visited Lima for talks with his counterparts, while the Speaker of the House of Representatives, the Hon Bronwyn Bishop MP, led a parliamentary delegation to Peru in January 2015.
+In February 2015, Environment Minister, the Hon Greg Hunt MP, visited Lima for talks with his counterparts, while the former Speaker of the House of Representatives, the Hon Bronwyn Bishop MP, led a parliamentary delegation to Peru in January 2015.

 In 2001, the Australian Government established the Council on Australia-Latin America Relations (COALAR) which aims to enhance commercial, political and cultural relations between Australia and Latin America.
 Since its inception, COALAR has been active in promoting business, education, tourism and cultural links between Australia and Latin America.
 For updates on COALAR activities and information on the annual grants program, follow COALAR on Facebook.

 Peruvians have been in Australia from at least the late 1800s, with the 1901 census indicating 28 Peruvians in Australia at the time.
 Migration from Peru to Australia remained low until 1986, when numbers emigrating from Peru to Australia grew into the hundreds-per-year.
 Australia's Peruvian community consists of around 8,440 Peru-born persons (2011 Census).
 More information can be found at the Department of Social Services Community Information Summary page.